 Employment Harmful to Minors

 A person can be charged with employment harmful to minors if he or she employs, authorizes, or induces a child to work in a sexually oriented commercial business.
-The offense is further described under chapter 43 of the Texas Penal Code.
+The offense is further described under Chapter 43 of the Texas Penal Code.
 According to the statute, employment harmful to minors is categorized as a felony.

 Because these violations usually involve minors sexually exposing themselves, Texas prosecutors will often seek maximum punishments for alleged offenders.
 If you believe you are under investigation for the crime of employment harmful to minors, don’t lose any more time and contact The Law Office of Jackson F. Gorski as soon as possible.

-Austin Employment Harmful to Minors Lawyer | Bellville
+Austin Employment Harmful to Minors Lawyer | Jackson Gorski

-If you have been arrested for the crime of employment harmful to minors, you need a defense attorney that is aggressive, knowledgeable, experienced, and proactive.
-Jackson F. Gorski at The Law Office of Jackson F. Gorski is a defense lawyer who is able to claim all of these characteristics.
+If you have been arrested for the crime of employment harmful to minors, you need a defense attorney who is aggressive, knowledgeable, experienced, and proactive.
+Jackson F. Gorski is a criminal defense lawyer with all of these characteristics.
 Allow him to develop a formidable defense strategy that will refuse your allegations.

 Information Center